Hoarding Disorder Basics

 Hoarders tend to acquire and hold onto objects that most people consider useless (rocks, toilet paper tubes, paper, Happy Meal boxes, food).
 Children might also hoard toy boxes and toys.
 The objects may or may not have typically sentimental value, but hoarders have a strong emotional attachment to them.
 Whereas a rock or stamp collector will search out specific items for his collection, a hoarder will acquire items seemingly at random and then struggle when asked to part with them.
 Collector also show pride in their collections, organizing them, sharing them, and talking about them; hoarders often feel embarrassed or uncomfortable letting others see or touch their things.

 Adult hoarders are often identified by the clutter they accumulate, which results in complete disorganization and unlivable spaces.
 Children’s hoarding tends to be more contained — for example, under their bed or in areas of their bedroom — and might not be immediately obvious to an observer because disorganization is common among kids.
 For children the most notable sign of hoarding is the emotional reaction to their possessions.
 Children will be constantly worried about them, so much so that it becomes impairing and creates a major source of tension with their parents.
 Kids who develop hoarding disorder may become severely anxious and distressed if things are taken away; they may cry, yell, have tantrums, even kick or hit parents or break things.

 Hoarding: Risk Factors

 Approximately half of all people who hoard also have a relative who hoards, making this a behavior that runs in families.
-Experiencing stressful and traumatic events may also be a factor.
+Anxiety, as well as experiencing stressful and traumatic events, may also be factors.

 When diagnosing hoarding, mental health providers check for three principal characteristics: persistent difficulty discarding or parting with possessions, regardless of their actual value; cluttered living spaces from having so many possessions; and significant distress or functional impairment.